victafrancis/youtube-sermon-summarizer/README.md

 Edit the episode URL or RSS entry inside `test_manual.py` to test a different sermon.

 ### Packaging and Deployment (bash/Linux)
-Upload `deplyment.zip` to Lambda or use AWS CLI if configured
+Upload `deployment.zip` to Lambda or use AWS CLI if configured

 ```bash
 # from repo root